aliasgarsogiawala/pymongo/README.md

-# Concert Billing System
+# 🎵 Concert Booking System
+**Built by Aliasgar Sogiawala** 🚀

-A comprehensive concert billing system built with Python and MongoDB that demonstrates CRUD operations and aggregation functions for managing concerts, customers, bookings, and invoices.
+A comprehensive Indian concert booking system built with Python and MongoDB that demonstrates CRUD operations and aggregation functions for managing concerts, customers, bookings, and invoices.
+Features authentic Indian artists and venues with pricing in Indian Rupees (₹).

 ## Features